Team865/ScoutingApp-2026/README.md

 .\scripts\build.bat
 ```
 > [!IMPORTANT]
+> You don't need to rebuild CSS files, they automatically update (just refresh the page)
-> If you make changes to the python files, you will need to rerun the `deploy.bat` file because python code doesn't hot reload.
+> If you make changes to python or HTML files, you will need to rerun the `deploy.bat` file because they don't get hot reloaded.

 6. Access the app via port 5000 **(or 5005 if TEST_MODE is on)** (i.e. type `localhost:5000` into your browser)
 > [!NOTE]